Training structure

 Faculty of Science

-Bacteria with special morphology will be presented.
+Bacteria with a particular morphology will be presented.

 Plant development